 5. Measured results of the Permanent Magnet Generator

 Measured RMS Voltage under no load.
 Internal resistance is 2.5 Ohms

 6. Equipment used

-A generator capable of generating up to 10kW built using cheap, readily obtainable parts for a total cost of $873.
+A generator capable of generating up to 10 kW has been built using cheap, readily obtainable parts for a total cost of $873.
 This compares favourably as an inexpensive alternative to the commercial generators.

 Free plans for 500 W

 Free sample chord sections can be generated for 0.70 m to 0.80 m blades (550 Watts - 710 Watts).